DailyGrind/infosecrnd/examples/netcat-reverse-shell/README.md

 ### Build the `develop-net` base image

-This image uses in `netcat` for implementing the reverse shell, while `telnet` and `iputils-ping` are only installed for purposes like testing connectivity.
+This image uses `netcat` for implementing the reverse shell, while `telnet` and `iputils-ping` are only installed for purposes like testing connectivity.

 ```
 $ docker build -t infosecrnd/develop-net develop-net/